GMouaad/system-requirements-example/docs/requirements/05-security-architecture.md

 - Pseudonymization of personal identifiers where possible
 - Automated data retention policies with secure deletion
 - Privacy impact assessments for new features
-- Data processing registers and compliance documentation
+- Data processing registers and compliance records

 ## Network Security Architecture